JacobMrox/Tool_Hazard/README.md

 * Utilizes [Biohazard-utils](https://github.com/biorand/biohazard-utils/) .Net library by Intel.Orca for some file formats.
 * Umbrella Corp [wallpaper](https://www.deviantart.com/grungestyle/art/umbrella-corp-wallpaper-v4-142492419) by GrungeStyle.
 * Leo2236 for providing lots of tools for the Resident Evil/Biohazard community including source codes, some of which were used in this project.
+* [Gemini-Loboto3](https://github.com/Gemini-Loboto3): for his immense work and contribution to the RE Community, some of my work which is based or inspired by his work, including the File Editor.